propelorm/propelorm.github.com/documentation/cookbook/user-contributed-behaviors.markdown

 * [PropelL10nBehavior](https://github.com/gossi/propel-l10n-behavior) Lets you
   globally define your locales and dependencies.
 Seamless localization for Propel.

-* [UuidBehavior](https://github.com/donkeycode/propel-uuid-behavior) Lets you add a column with uuid automatically setted
+* [UuidBehavior](https://github.com/donkeycode/propel-uuid-behavior) Lets you add a column with UUID automatically set.